 Animal experimentation: Zebrafish husbandry was performed in strict accordance with the recommendations in the Guide for the Care and Use of Laboratory Animals.
 All protocols are approved (Burdine #1915-16) by Princeton's Institutional Animal Care and Use Committee (IACUC).

-- Deborah Yelon, Reviewing Editor, University of California, San Diego, United States
+- Deborah Yelon, University of California, San Diego, United States

 © 2017, Pelliccia et al.